Primary Care Sports Medicine Fellowship Program

 Three Primary care Sports Medicine Fellowship positions are available each year.
 The Program participates in the NRMP Subspecialty Match and utilizes the Universal Application Process through the Association of American Medical Colleges (ERAS).
 Further information can be found on the American Medical Society for Sports Medicine website.

-Applications are accepted from July 15 through September 30 each year.
+Applications are accepted from July 15 – September 15 each year.

 Experience & Training